scalabridge/docs/sites/en/learn-to-code/input_and_output.md

 # Terminal I/O

-* In Ruby,
+* In Scala,
-    * `puts` means "print a line to the terminal"
+    * `println()` means "print a line to the terminal"
-    * `gets` means "read a line from the terminal"
+    * `scala.io.StdIn.readLine()` means "read a line from the terminal"

-* `gets` reads all the characters from the keyboard and puts them into a new string, until you press RETURN
+* `readLine` reads all the characters from the keyboard and puts them into a new string, until you press RETURN
+* if you don't want to type in `scala.io.StdIn` every time, you can "import" the `readLine` method with:

+    import scala.io.StdIn.readLine

 # LAB: Hello, friend!

-1. Open `hello.rb` in your text editor
+1. Open `hello.scala` in your text editor
 2. Change it to contain the following code:

+    import scala.io.StdIn.readLine

+    object HelloFriend extends App {

-        puts "What is your name?"
+      println("What is your name?")
-        name = gets
+      val name = readLine()
-        puts "Hello, " + name + "!"
+      println("Hello, " + name + "!")

+    }

 3. Save the file and switch back to the terminal
-4. Run the program using `ruby hello.rb`
+4. Run the program using the following commands:

+    scalac hello.scala
+    scala HelloFriend

 5. Type in your name and press the RETURN (or ENTER) key

-What happens?
-Is this what you expected?

-# Yikes!

-* Uh-oh!
-We've got trouble... what is that exclamation point doing way down there?

-* The first thing to do is DON'T PANIC!
-* You are *totally* going to figure this out.
-* And even if you don't, you haven't actually broken anything.
-* In fact, it's really hard to break a computer, so just stay calm.

-# Breathe

-* In through the nose...
-* Out through the mouth...
-* In through the nose...
-* Ahhhhhhhh.

-# Let's fix this

-* Have you figured out what the problem is?
-* If not, I'll tell you on the next slide.
-* Take a second and try to figure it out first.
-I'll wait.

-# The newline character

-* Here's a fun fact:
-* In addition to letters, numbers, and punctuation, computers also store other keys inside strings
-* Among these CONTROL CHARACTERS is the one that represents the RETURN KEY
-* This character's name is NEWLINE
-* Every time you use `gets`, Ruby reads *all* the characters, *including the newline*!

-# Strip it

-* Fortunately, there's an easy fix
-* If you send the message `strip` to a string, it will remove all SPACES and NEWLINES from both ends

-# LAB: fixing Hello, Friend

-* Change the program to look like this:

-        puts "What is your name?"
-        name = gets.strip
-        puts "Hello, " + name + "!"

-* Run it and make sure it works OK

 # LAB: Capitalization